Skip to main content

 • The current exchange rate between US Dollars and Euros depends slightly on which direction ($ to €, € to $) the exchange goes.
 You can expect $1 to get you roughly .92-.93 cents in Euro.
 Conversely 1€ gets you between $1.08 and $1.09.

-• You also should avoid the instinct to exchange currency right upon entering Italy/Europe, places like airports and train stations.
+• You should try your best to avoid the instinct to exchange currency right upon entering Italy/Europe, places like airports and train stations.
 Similar to how a bottle of water magically goes from a dollar at 7-11 to like 6 bucks at the airport, you’ll end up paying higher fees or commissions on any exchange, regardless of how they advertise their exchange rate.
 Transportation & tourist hubs charge those prices because, well, they can.
 And they don’t suddenly become altruistic when it comes to turning your $1 Bill into a 1€ Coin.
 Trust me.

 2) Small shops and cambios, which are kinda like small boutique shops for these types of services.
 Be aware that “tourist traps” like the transportation hubs still may apply, so this refers to more within villages and towns than meccas.
 I cover the way to approach this a bit more in the final section.